Epidemiological modeling of the 2005 French riots: a spreading wave and the role of contagion: Author contributions statement

 $\bullet$ Supplementary Video 1. {\bf Riot propagation around Paris: smoothed data.}\\ This video shows the riot propagation around Paris.
 The map shows the municipality boundaries, with Paris at the center.
 For each municipality for which data is available, a circle is drawn with an area proportional to the estimate of the size of the susceptible population (see main text, section Methods).
 Instead of making use of the raw data, for each municipality we replaced each day value by the one given by the fit with the single site epidemic model considered here as a tool for smoothing the data.
 The color represents the intensity of the rioting activity: the warmer the color, the higher the activity.
 The pace of the video corresponds to three days per second.
 In order to improve the fluidity of the video, we increased the number of frames per second by interpolating each day with 7 new frames, whose values are computed thanks to a piece-wise cubic interpolation of the original ones.
-The resulting frame rate is then 24 frames per second.\\The video is encoded with the open standard H.264.\\
+The resulting frame rate is then 24 frames per second.\\ The maps have been generated with the Mapping toolbox of the MATLAB software making use of the Open Street Map data \copyright OpenStreetMap contributors (\url{https://www.openstreetmap.org/copyright}).\\ The video is encoded with the open standard H.264.\\

 $\bullet$ Supplementary Video 2. {\bf Riot propagation around Paris: model with non-local contagion.}\\ This video shows the riot activity as predicted by the data-driven global epidemic-like model.
-Same technical details as for the SI Video 1.\\The video is encoded with the open standard H.264.\\
+Same technical details as for the SI Video 1.\\ The maps have been generated with the Mapping toolbox of the MATLAB software making use of the Open Street Map data \copyright OpenStreetMap contributors (\url{https://www.openstreetmap.org/copyright}).\\ The video is encoded with the open standard H.264.\\

 $\bullet$ Supplementary Video 3. {\bf Spatial SIR: wave propagation in a homogeneous medium.}\\ We illustrate the formal continuous spatial SIR model with a video showing the propagation of a wave.
 The underlying medium is characterized by a uniform density of susceptible individuals.
-The weights $w(x-y)$ in the interaction term are given by a decreasing exponential function of the Euclidean distance $||x-y||$.\\The video is encoded with the open standard H.264.\\
+The weights $w(x-y)$ in the interaction term are given by a decreasing exponential function of the Euclidean distance $||x-y||$.\\ The video is encoded with the open standard H.264.\\